 Appraisal

 The first thing that you need to do is to get a gemological appraisal of the engagement ring from a certified gemologist.
 This will cost a small fee.
-The valuation document will provide a detailed description of the piece of jewellery that is going to be insured as well as a replacement value.
+The valuation document will provide a detailed description of the piece of jewelry that is going to be insured as well as a replacement value.
 This will help ensure that you know the true value of the ring and protect you from under insuring it.
 Your insurance company would need proof of the appraiser’s certification along with the appraisal.

 Proof of purchase